 Adrienne brings valuable knowledge of business goals and corporate vision into her litigation practice.
 Adrienne defends manufacturers.
 She is a litigator.
 She counsels her clients from product inception and development through trial.
-Adrienne’s work focuses on medical devices, women’s health, airway support, animal health, and biomaterials, as well as liability in the context of the practice of medicine.
+Adrienne’s work focuses on medical devices, pharmaceutical drugs, and women’s health, as well as liability in the context of the practice of medicine.
 Her product liability experience also includes consumer and personal care products, food and beverage labeling, Proposition 65, slack fill, component part manufacturing, design and construction, fire cause and origin, and fighting mass tort fraud and abuse.

 Adrienne helps her clients avoid litigation by benchmarking industry best practices, forecasting and mitigating risks, and resolving conflicts early.
 In 2016, she was on loan with a global pharmaceutical and medical device manufacturer, handling mass tort, personal injury, and commercial cases.
 She has expertise dealing with U.S. and foreign regulators, media, sales, marketing, medical affairs, patient advocacy and public policy, suppliers, and insurance claims resolution.
 With in-house perspective, Adrienne’s practice embodies her clients’ corporate vision.